-For over 35 years, Minnesota United Snowmobilers Association(MnUSA) members and volunteers have worked to preserve and protect snowmobiling in Minnesota and across the United States through legislative initiatives, trail development and involvement in land access for trails.
+For 40 years, Minnesota United Snowmobilers Association(MnUSA) members and volunteers have worked to preserve and protect snowmobiling in Minnesota and across the United States through legislative initiatives, trail development and involvement in land access for trails.
 Here are some of theaccomplishments and milestones:

 Minnesota United Snowmobilers Association Protects Snowmobiling at the Legislature

 1982 – Legislation passed creating the Snowmobile Dedicated Trails & Enforcement Account

 1983 – MnUSA supports tourism budget increase and the creation of a separate tourism department

 1984 – Legislature requests Department of Natural Resources (DNR) Commissioner to present a plan of consideration for combining Trails & Waterways and Parks & Recreation.
 MnUSA opposes

 1986 – MnUSA is successful in getting legislation passed giving municipalities limited liability in lawsuits based on their participation in the grant-in-aid program

 1990 – MnUSA supports appropriation of funds for purchase and development of Paul Bunyan Trail and Bemidji to International Falls Blue Ox Trail

 1991 – Registration fee increased from $18 to $30 for 3 years to fund trails

 1992 – MnUSA is successful in getting legislation passed, limiting liability of snowmobile clubs and allowing them the same protection as municipalities